 Taking Driver’s Ed has several benefits as long as you pass BOTH the classroom and driving sections of the class with a score of 80% or higher.

-If you are applying for your SD instruction permit, successful completion of driver’s education will waive the required knowledge test.
+If you are applying for your South Dakota learner's permit, successful completion of driver’s education will waive the required knowledge test.

 If you are applying for your restricted minor permit:

-- You can apply after holding your instruction permit for 90 days (instead of 180 days).
+- You can apply after holding your learner's permit for 90 days (instead of 180 days).